matmaer/chezmoi-mousse/README.md

 # chezmoi-mousse
 TUI for ChezMoi with a wink to the mouse.

-This repository is for testing a terminal user interface for the "chezmoi".
+This repository is for testing a terminal user interface for "[chezmoi]<https://github.com/twpayne/chezmoi>".

-The author is using "chezmoi" as a package from  and assumes "chezmoi" is available in the terminal where this app is tested.
+The author is using "chezmoi" as a package in the terminal where this app is tested.

+Current `pacman -Qi chezmoi`

 Name            : chezmoi
 Version         : 2.52.4-1